Sammckay12/spike_kompas/README.md

 Deployed to [Heroku](https://vast-earth-43716.herokuapp.com/)

 This is the React (front-end) repository.
-To see how the Node server check out this repo: https://github.com/Sammckay12/url_shortener_test
+To see the Node server check out this repo: https://github.com/Sammckay12/url_shortener_test

 ## Installation and Usage